2060-io/organization/jenkins/README.md

 By following these steps, you ensure a consistent and efficient deployment workflow across all projects.

----
-For manual deployment updates, use the `Deploy Jenkins to Kubernetes` CI workflow in the repository.
+> **Note:** Once you have one pipeline created, you can copy the existing pipeline and create a new one based on it.
+The setup should work without any problems.

-### 5. (Optional & Recommended) Configure GitHub OAuth for Authentication
+### 6. (Optional & Recommended) Configure GitHub OAuth for Authentication
 #### GitHub OAuth Setup:
 1. Navigate to [GitHub Developer Settings](https://github.com/settings/developers) and create a new **OAuth App**.
 2. Use the following values: